-Students who choose not to appeal their academic standing may request reinstatement for a future term (after sitting out one term of suspension) by submitting a Reinstatement Request to the Registrar.
+Students who choose not to appeal their academic standing may request reinstatement for a future term (after sitting out one term of suspension) by submitting a Reinstatement Request to the Counseling Services Department.

 In order for reinstatement to be considered, students must attend a required Student Success Workshop sponsored by the Counseling Services department.
 Requests for reinstatement must be received one month prior to the start date of the term for which the student wants to re-enroll.
-Requests will be reviewed by the Academic Standing Review Committee.
-The student will be notified via e-mail of the committee's decision and any conditions related to the re-enrollment.